MarcinNiemczyk/flashcards/README.md

 - Using flashcards can be a very effective self-testing approach.

 ## Overview <a name="overview"></a>

-### Distinctiveness and Complexity* <a name="distinctiveness-and-complexity"></a>
-<span style="color:gray">_*This paragraph was required by CS50's staff in Project description, to check more requirements [click here](https://cs50.harvard.edu/web/2020/projects/final/capstone/)._</span>

-This application is completely different than any other project related with CS50.
-Although it provides connection between users, like social network, it is actually used for following collections of flashcards shared publicly.

 Project is built as a dynamic website using *Model-View-Template* pattern, where **Django** is utilized as a back-end language, and **JavaScript** on the front-end.
 Application supports mobile screens as well as desktop ones.